cs-ed/impacts-stevewalston/README.md

 ## The Plan, Part 2: The Positive and Negative Impacts of Computing

-### Learning Objectives
+### Learning Objectives and Acknowlements

 Primarily focusing on Positive and Negative Impacts of Computing, students will gain an understanding of these impacts and effects by examining, discussing and evaluating recent news pieces.
 Specifially, students will examine:
   * Examples of Negative/Harmful Effects that are results of computing
   * Examples of Positive/Helpful Effects that are results of computing

 As a result of these examinations, students will be informed and better prepared to be proactive in anticipating, addressing and preventing negative impacts of computing in their futures.

+I would like to acknowledge my fellow students in the CSU Chico, Spring 2022 CSED 511 course for sharing the articles included in these explorations.
+Identifying age-appropriate materials and offering their rationale for the choices is a time-consuming task and I am grateful for their energies and thoughtfulness.

 ### Learning Activities